Chocolate Week Day 3: Pacari at Melt

 Another day, another train to and fro Manchester…

-But there was one further event I felt I couldn’t miss: Pacari chocolate at Melt.
+But there was one further event I felt I couldn’t miss: Pacari chocolate at Melt go to website.
 Pacari is an Ecuadorean producer who does it all: growing, processing, manufacture, in Ecuador.
 It’s a nice way of keeping chocolate profits in country of origin and, I think helps to build local expertise which could mean both more of these ventures and better overall cacao, as the growers benefit from direct feedback and understanding of what they’re producing.

 Santiago gave a talk that really gives hope for the future.
 He’s got what I think is exactly the right attitude and strategy for chocolate production.
 In a word, obsess.
 Pacari looks at bean types, fermentation styles, drying methods, roasting times (or indeed if there should even be a roast), conching times, you name it.
 They experiment with everything, perfect everything.
 This is the way chocolate should be done; not only does it help them zero in on an ideal process from bean to bar, while they’re doing it they’re learning how the various factors interact, probably finding out things that the industry doesn’t even know.
 I’m particularly impressed at their bean selection methods: they’re isolating the trees that produce the best-tasting and best-producing, most disease-resistant beans.
 This is how you build an industry, and how you set the stage for generations of quality cocoa production.
 I think this is an ideal model for countries like Venezuela and the Dominican Republic, where the quality is there but local infrastructure is sparse, farming knowledge and skills vary wildly, and indigenous production minimal.
 It’s thinking into the future as well as the present.